Voote/tomato-insider/README.md

 ### Under construction

 ### Next tasks to do:
-1. Improve sections title
+1. Add Tomatoe Spieces
-2. Transfer labels to labels
+2. Improve sections title
-3. Create language API
+3. Transfer labels to labels
-4. Improve language switch
+4. Create language API

 *Remember to delete this reminder after completing the tasks.*